Detopall/incidents-users/README.md

 History page:
 - History page contains two boxes of information:
-  - Incidents repoted.
+  - Incidents reported.
 This displays all the incidents where you are the reporter.
   - Incidents helped.
 This displays all the incidents where you have helped.

 ## Images